Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Introduction

-However, the works in \cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false,ouyang2015resilience,nan2017quantitative,chang2014toward,szefer2012physical,dussel2009cyber,ashok2014cyber} do not consider the limitations of the available security resources for the protection, detection, and identification of CI attacks.
+However, the works in {\cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false,ouyang2015resilience,nan2017quantitative,chang2014toward,szefer2012physical,ashok2014cyber,ferdowsi2018deep}} do not consider the limitations of the available security resources for the protection, detection, and identification of CI attacks.
 For instance, in practical smart cities, resource limitations may substantially affect the security of the CIs.
-In a city, to prevent an attacker from breaking into the sensors of an ICI, numerous methods can be adopted such as encryption of sensor data, implementation of attack detection filters, or periodic monitoring algorithms.
-However, because of massive data transmission from sensors to the central processing unit, such security solutions will require a large number of computation, a high communication bandwidth, or a considerable amount of financial resources, all of which constitute limited resources for the ICI's administrator.
-Therefore, unlike the idealized security solutions in \cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false,ouyang2015resilience,nan2017quantitative,chang2014toward,szefer2012physical,dussel2009cyber,ashok2014cyber}, due to resource limitations, the administrator of an ICI has to prioritize between the protection of the cyber components of ICI based on their importance in the state estimation process \cite{Rullo2017}.
-Another key limitation in the current literature is that the majority of the existing works, such as \cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false} and \cite{gupta2014three,ferdowsi2017colonel,schwartz2014heterogeneous} do not take into account the interdependence between the CPSs.
+Indeed, because of massive data transmission from sensors to the central processing unit, security solutions such as in \cite{pasqualetti2013attack}, \cite{fawzi2014secure}, and \cite{ferdowsi2018deep} will require a large number of computations, a high communication bandwidth, a large amount of power, and a considerable level of financial resources, all of which constitute limited resources for the ICI's administrator.
+Therefore, unlike the idealized security solutions in {\cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false,ouyang2015resilience,nan2017quantitative,chang2014toward,szefer2012physical,ashok2014cyber,ferdowsi2018deep}}, due to resource limitations, the administrator of an ICI has to prioritize between the protection of the cyber components of ICI based on their importance in the state estimation process \cite{Rullo2017}.
+Another key limitation in the current literature is that the majority of the existing works, such as \cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false} and {\cite{gupta2014three,ferdowsi2017colonel,schwartz2014heterogeneous,kovenock2015generalizations,GCBG2018}} do not take into account the interdependence between the CPSs.
 Meanwhile, those that account for interdependencies such as in \cite{ouyang2015resilience,nan2017quantitative,chang2014toward} are mostly based on graph-theoretic constructs that abstract much of the functionalities of the CIs.
-In practice, the functionalities of CIs in a city are largely interdependent and cannot be simply captured by a graph.
-For instance, power generation in generators which are supplied by natural gas requires instantaneous natural gas transmission from natural gas CI.
-Therefore, the sensors of each CI will collect the physical measurements of interdependent CIs and, to protect them from cyber attacks, the ICI administrator must consider realistic models for the CI interdependencies.
+In practice, the CIs are interdependent and cannot be simply captured by a graph.